 Winter can be both a welcomed reprieve from gardening chores, or a season of dread for the home gardener.
 If you are the latter, have hope as you can actually grow lettuce in winter and keep your garden growing a little longer.

 You may have heard of using hydroponics and artificial lights to grow vegetables, such as in your basement, but I have an idea to share that will cost less money and won’t be nearly as time intensive.
-To be honest – I’ve been able tog grow lettuce in winter with hardly any effort.
+To be honest – I’ve been able to grow winter greens with hardly any effort.

 The secret to growing lettuce in winter – outdoors – is to use a cold frame box.
-Today I’ll explain what a cold frame box is, how we made one and show you photos of lettuce in winter growing and ready to be harvested!
+Today I’ll explain what a cold frame box is, how we made one and show you photos of green lettuce growing and ready to be harvested!

 Lettuce in Winter